pauldb09/Discord-Bot-Dashboard/README.md

 [![](https://www.codefactor.io/repository/github/pauldb09/Green-bot/badge)](https://www.codefactor.io/repository/pauldb09/Green-bot/)

 # Discord-Bot-Dashboard
-🚀 A powerfull dashboard for discord bot build in expressjs
+🚀 A powerfull dashboard for discord bot build in expressjs.
+If you need any help while installing it, join [this server](https://discord.gg/Wkbpa4y8JW) and you will be helped!

 # Setup